 Chip-related companies including Applied Materials and Tokyo Electron Ltd. (8035) have said sales may remain weak, contributing to Advantest’s 12 percent drop in the past four days.
 Santa Clara, California-based Applied Materials, which manufactures chipmaking equipment, said yesterday net sales will fall short of a forecast of $9.1 billion to $9.5 billion for the 12 months ending Oct.
 28.

 Demand in Europe and China is ebbing, Applied Materials Chief Executive Officer Mike Splinter said yesterday in San Francisco.
-That echoed remarks from Advanced Micro Devices Inc. (AMD), the second-biggest maker of processors for PCs, which earlier this week blamed those regions for an unexpected drop in second- quarter sales.
+That echoed remarks from Advanced Micro Devices Inc. (AMD:US), the second-biggest maker of processors for PCs, which earlier this week blamed those regions for an unexpected drop in second- quarter sales.

 Tokyo Electron, the world’s second-largest maker of semiconductor production equipment, said July 6 orders in the three months ended June 30 plunged 28 percent to 79 billion yen ($996 million) from the preceding quarter.